merumerutho/glitchGBA/README.md

 You can probably exceed this size vertically but be sure to keep the horizontal size 256 pixels.
 It's not vital but it's probably more organized.
 Also notice that the size of the tileset should be in multiples of 8 since that's the minimum size of a tile block.
 You may theoretically put a lot of tiles but at some point the memory of the GBA will be full and some issues will arise in the compiler.
 At least a dozen should fit, however
 - Once you're ready, go back to the main folder and launch **compile.exe**.
 The rom will compile.

-### Linux:
-I still haven't provided an easy way to compile on Linux but it should be kind of the same way:
-- Install devKitPro
-- Prepare the tilesets and use grit or gfx2gba to convert them
-- Assemble a graphics.h file (this is the part which should be automated via some script)
-- Put it into the source folder along with the others .h files
-- Launch make in the folder

 ## Credits
 - [TurboGamma](https://www.facebook.com/turbogamma/) for one of the included graphics.